Trump to raise $15M for re-elect in California trip

 On Wednesday, Trump is set to take in $3 million at a Los Angeles breakfast and a further $4 million during a San Diego lunch.

-The fundraisers will benefit Trump Victory, the joint entity that funds Trump’s re-election campaign and the Republican National Committee.
+The fundraisers will benefit Trump Victory, the joint entity that funds the president’s re-election campaign and the Republican National Committee.